mb-wali/semantic-versioning/README.md

   corrections)
 * **style**: Changes that do not affect the meaning of the code (e.g. white-space, formatting, missing semi-colons, etc.)
+* **modification**: Changes that neither fix a bug nor add a feature (e.g.
+Changes in ui-text, placeholder, names, fields)
 * **refactor**: Changes that neither fix a bug nor add a feature
 * **performance**: Change that improves performance
 * **test**: Add missing tests or corrections to existing ones